dair-ai/ML-YouTube-Courses/README.md

 # 📺 ML YouTube Courses

-A repository to organize the latest machine learning courses found on YouTube.
+At dair.ai we ❤️ open education.
+We are excited to share some of the best and most recent machine learning courses available on YouTube.

 Course List: